 • Delusions are false beliefs.
 Usually the person has convinced him/herself that he/she is someone powerful or important, such as Jesus Christ, the Queen (e.g. Delusions of Grandeur).
 There are also delusions of being paranoid, worrying that people are out to get them.

 • Psychomotor Disturbances: Stereotypyical - Rocking backwards and forwards, twitches, & repetitive behaviors.
 Catatonia- staying in position for hours/days on end, cut off from the world.

-Negative symptoms are a diminution or loss of normal functions such as psychomotor disturbances, lack of volition, disturbances of mood and thought disorders.
+Negative symptoms are a diminution or loss of normal functions such as psychomotor disturbances, avolition (the reduction of goal-directed behaviour), disturbances of mood and thought disorders.

 • Thought disorder in which there are breaks in the train of thought and the person appears to make illogical jumps from one topic to another (loose association).
 Words may become confused and sentences incoherent (so called ‘word salad).
 Broadcasting is a thought disorder whereby a person believes their thoughts are being broadcast to others, for example over the radio or through TV.
 Alogia - aka speech poverty – is a thought disorder were correct words are used but with little meaning.

 • Avolition: Lack of volition (i.e. desire): in which a person becomes totally apathetic and sits around waiting for things to happen.
 They engage in no self motivated behavior.
 Their get up and go has got up and gone!